Image Source: Save the Children India

 Finally, even after the decriminalisation of Section 377, the LGBTQIA+ community is not being treated on par with heteronormative couples with respect to adoption.
 The Hindu Adoption & Maintenance Act (1956) and Juvenile Justice (Care & Protection of Children) Act, 2015 technically prohibit non-heteronormative couples from adopting.

-In Shabnam Hashmi vs Union of India, the petitioner appealed for declaring adoption rights as a ‘fundamental right under Article 21’ for the child and also for the prospective parents, the Supreme Court failed to recognise the same, adding that this is not an appropriate time to declare it as a fundamental right.
+In Shabnam Hashmi vs Union of India, the petitioner appealed for declaring adoption rights as a ‘fundamental right under Article 21’ for the child and also for the prospective parents.
+However, the Supreme Court failed to recognise the same, adding that this is not an appropriate time to declare it as a fundamental right.
 The Court saw this as a prerogative of the legislature and not of the judiciary.

 As India is going through an unprecedented time, in the short term, the governments at all levels should focus on the ‘best interests of the child’ by establishing mechanisms to create a support system for children who lost their parents to Covid-19.
 In the longer term, the adoption regime needs to be reformed to ensure that the adoption procedure is made simpler and inclusive of all communities.